 Do I get a completion certificate if I complete the course?

-Yes — provided you receive a pass mark (50% or over) for course assessment, which comprises the exam and any available participation marks.
+Yes — provided you receive a pass mark (50% or over) for the exam.

 Will the course qualify me for university credit?